Gara2025/jubilant-tribble/Hero+TOC+FAQ/README.md

 ![Template Preview](Hero+TOC+FAQ/011-Hero+stickyTOC+FAQ+other-bottom-content.jpg)

 This is a responsive HTML template for creating a detailed guide or feature page.
-It includes a hero section with a faded background image, a navigation bar that sticks to the top on desktop, and a main content area for your information.
+It includes a hero section with a faded background image, a navigation bar that sticks to the top on desktop, and a main content area for where most of the creative activity will happen.
+Based on the main content, the titles will need to be provided, internal links created and reflected in the internal navigation bar and a specific call to action might need to be changed as well.

 ## Key Features